heremaps/xyz-documentation/docs/cli/cli.md

 If the lat/lon columns contain letters or other invalid characters, the features are tagged with `invalid`.

-!!! tip "Use streamingn for faster upload"
+!!! tip "Use streaming for faster uploads"

         Using streaming via the `upload -s` option will significantly reduce the time required to upload CSV files of any size.
 Standard, non-streaming mode is useful for troubleshooting.

+##### Chunking

+You can adjust the "chunk" size when streaming an upload.
+This controls the number of features that the CLI sends to the API at a time.
+The default chunk size is 200 features.

+###### Large features

+You may see upload errors from the CLI if your features are large, complex geometries.
+By decreasing the chunk size, you may still be able to upload these large features.
+Try `-c 100`, or even `-c 10` or `-c 1`.
+If you continue to see errors you may need to [simplify the geometries](../shapefiles) before uploading them.

+###### Small features

+If your features are small, like you might see in a GeoJSON file containing points or a CSV, you will see faster uploads if you increase the chunk size.
+For example, `-c 1000` will enable the CLI to upload 1000 features at a time.
+If the features are very simple, `-c 10000` may also be approproate.
+As long as the chunk size is below the size of the API gateway, this will speed up your upload.
+The CLI will notify you if there is an upload error.

 ##### Upload and stream large CSV and GeoJSON files

-To upload very large CSV and GeoJSON files to your XYZ space, use `-s` -- this will stream the file and avoid Node.js memory errors, and will be considerably faster than the standard upload method.
+To upload very large CSV and GeoJSON files to your XYZ space, will will need to use `-s` -- this will stream the file and avoid Node.js memory errors.
+(It will also be considerably faster than the standard upload method.)

     here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s